Andrea planned her own wedding during the pandemic. She learned a few tricks along the way.

 - Waltz songs can be limiting.
 They're in 3/4 time.

-- The cha cha is a heck of a lot of fun.
+- The cha-cha is a heck of a lot of fun.

 - The tango impresses, but if you don't feel comfortable being sultry in front of your grandma, maybe save it for the honeymoon.

-- West coast swing is exceptionally popular and is diverse.
+- West Coast Swing is exceptionally popular and is diverse.

-- East coast swing is adorable, and I considered doing this dance for the wedding, but I eventually opted for the waltz.
+- East Coast Swing is adorable, and I considered doing this dance for the wedding, but I eventually opted for the waltz.

 What Do I Need for Dance Classes?

 - Good solid shoes.
 You could buy dance shoes online, but it's not required.
 You do want shoes that are closed.
 Don't wear flip-flops.
 You need shoes that don't come off too easily.
-Avoid shoes with too much heel or don't feel right to you.
+Avoid shoes with too much heel or shoes that don't feel right to you.